bandwiches/Rocksmith-CDLC/README.md

 # Rocksmith-DLC

+# UPDATE 8/29/2020
+This repo is basically going to become the hub for any updates on current projects as well as bug tracking and what not.
+I'm re-hosting all my CDLC on Google Drive with individual links - per CustomsForge policy - so that way I don't ruffle any feathers.
+You can still "subscribe" to this repo (I guess) if you want to know if I'm still active or not.
+It'll be a pretty good indicator.
+Anyways, once I have the last of my CDLC updated on drive, I'll be removing the individual releases.
+Sorry!

+- BANDWICHES

 # About
 These songs are custom made from various open source tabs and audio, none of these are for commercial use.
 I only use high quality audio and 4+ Star Tabs.
 Look for the official BANDWICHES seal!